jscatena88/mindwave-python/README.md

 mindwave-python
 ===============

+So I need this to work in python 3 so that is why I forked the original.
+This software is not stable, probably doesn't work on arch linux(which I use) let alone anything else.
+If you make it work feel free to send me a pull request.

 Linux and Mac-friendly Python parser to connect and interact with multiple NeuroSky MindWave headsets from one machine.

 This is the software used by Moonshot Lab at Barkley (http://moonshot.barkleyus.com/) for all of our internal MindWave projects.